hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

     :multiple_15 => 227x3 SimResult with status :Success.
 ```

-The result of the method applied for a platform will be a vector of pairs `Symbol` identifier vs `SimResult`.
+The result of `sim` method applied to a platform will be a `Vector{Pair{Symbol,SimResult}}` type with symbolic scenario identifiers corresponding to simulation results.
-To obtain the particular sim result a user can use numerical or symbol indexing.
+To obtain the particular simulation result one can use numerical or symbol indexing.

 ```julia
 # to get 2d result